oss-specs/specs/README.md

 Keys:
  * views: An object with keys specifying named view configurations.
 Allowed keys are:
+   * default - A boolean, if true this view will be used by default in the UI.
    * excludedPaths - An array of folder paths to exclude from the UI on the project page.
    * pathsToHide - Specify beginnings of directory paths to hide on the project page.
 E.g. if you specified 'src/test/specs' then a directory 'src/test/specs/my_wondeful_feature' would be displayed in the directory list as '... my_wonderful_feature'.